Tochukz/Amazon-S3-Cookbook/README.md

 3. Store your content on the S3 bucket.
 4. You can add more origins to your CloudFront distribution later.

-After creating a CloodFront web distribution, the distribution will be available within the next 15 minutes.
+After creating a CloudFront web distribution, the distribution will be available within the next 15 minutes.
 The users will receive the content through the closest edge location, not directly from the configures s3 bucket.

 __How to configure a CloudFront distribution on the Amazon S3 bucket__
 1. Sign in to your AWS management console and go to the CloudFront section.